Out-of-Pocket Maximum

 As a rule of thumb, a health care plan with higher deductibles, co-pays, co-insurance, and an overall higher out-of-pocket maximum will come with a lower premium.

 Contact an independent agent and/or get insurance quotes online if you’re currently without health insurance coverage.
+Medical care can be required at any point in time, so being safe rather than sorry can not only help you health wise, but also financially.

 (photo: Mike Schmid)